 - Please also tell us if you would like to be considered for any special studentships (see http://mpecdt.org/ for details of such studentships).

 Before the start of the programme you will need to satisfy the English language requirements for both Imperial College and the University of Reading:

 - Initially, your English will be assessed in your Statement of Purpose and at interview.

 Please email email@example.com with have any informal queries.

 Selected applicants will be invited for interview .
 Those who are successful at interview will be offered a place on the four year programme; the offer will specify whether the offered place is to be based at the University of Reading or Imperial College.
 Note that the MRes is jointly awarded by the two institutions.

 Please note decisions regarding international students will be made after this date.

 Offers may have conditions attached (eg degree results, language requirements).

-Subject to sufficient progress on the MRes, student’s interests are matched with PhD supervisors and students will be re-registered as a PhD student at the same location as where their MRes studies were based.
+Subject to sufficient progress on the MRes, a student’s interests will be matched with PhD supervisors and the student will be re-registered as a PhD student at the location where their MRes studies were based.